NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 Odell Hardware modernized with pride through the mid-1900s.
 The efficiency of the wholesale warehouse became one of its prime objectives, and an IBM 360 Model 20 disk system was installed in 1967.
 In 1984, the company was bought by Genuine Hardware and the original name dropped, but the name and local ownership were restored in 1991.
 Between 1979 and 1995, the company went through four ownership changes before finally being absorbed by Orgill Inc. in December 1995.
 At that time, it was the oldest Greensboro business still in operation.

-Biographical Sources: The sources used to compile this biographical note include items in the collection such as company histories, newspaper clippings from the Greensboro Record ranging from the 1940s to 1990s, clippings from a 1957 publication entitled Southern Hardware, and a book published by Odell Hardware Co. around 1972 for its 100th anniversary.
-Additional sources include an article by Jack Scism announcing the return of the Odell name (News & Record, June 24, 1991).
+Historical Sources: The sources used to compile this historical note were primarily items in the collection such as company histories, newspaper clippings from the Greensboro Record ranging from the 1940s to 1990s, clippings from a 1957 publication entitled Southern Hardware, and a booklet published by Odell Hardware Co. around 1972 for its 100th anniversary.
+An article by Jack Scism announcing the return of the Odell name was also consulted (News & Record, June 24, 1991).